uberspark/uberspark/docs/nextgen-toolkit/contrib-guide/tools.rst

 ``Uberspark.Context`` is the top-level module that maintains the context for verification and build.
-It contains several submodules which are available as ``Uberspark.Context.xxx`` (e.g., ``Uberspark.Context.Uobjcoll``):
+It contains several submodules (in order of dependency) which are available as ``Uberspark.Context.xxx`` (e.g., ``Uberspark.Context.Uobjcoll``):

    * Platform -- for platform (CPU, arch, devices, memory) information
-   * Uobjcoll -- |uobjcoll| related functionality
-   * Uobj -- |uobj| related functionality
+   * Codegen -- code generation
    * Loader -- |uobjcoll| loader related functionality
    * Uobjrtl -- |uobjrtl| related functionality
+   * Uobj -- |uobj| related functionality
    * Actions -- |uobjcoll| and |uobj| manifest action orchestration
+   * Uobjcoll -- |uobjcoll| related functionality

    ``Uberspark.Context`` also contains global variables and interfaces that allow